OpenTSDB/opentsdb.net/docs/source/user_guide/query/index.rst

 Absolute time stamps are supported in human readable format or Unix style integers.
 Relative times may be used for refreshing dashboards.
 Currently, all queries are able to cover a single time span.
 In the future we hope to provide an offset query parameter that would allow for aggregations or graphing of a metric over different time periods, such as comparing last week to 1 year ago.
 See :doc:`dates` for details on what is permissible.

+While OpenTSDB can store data with millisecond resolution, most queries will return the data with second resolution to provide backwards compatability for existing tools.
+Unless a down sampling algorithm has been specified with a query, the data will automatically be down sampled to 1 second using the same aggregation function specified in a query.
+This way, if multiple data points are stored for a given second, they will be aggregated and returned in a normal query correctly.

+To extract data with millisecond resolution, use the ``/api/query`` endpoint and specify the ``msResolution`` JSON parameter or ``ms`` query string flag and it will bypass down sampling (unless specified) and return all timestamps in Unix epoch millisecond resolution.
+Also, the ``scan`` commandline utility will return the timestamp as written in storage.

 Tags
 ^^^^